If the price of gold is tempting you to sell unused jewelry, countless companies are looking for ways to get their hands on that unwanted gold.

 Consider a second example of a 22-gram piece that is 14 karats, with a gold price of $1,600 per ounce:

 - Purity: 58.3% (14k = 14/24, or 0.583)

 - Calculation: 22 x 0.583 x 51.447 = 659.859

 The calculation provides us with a melt value of $659.86 for this piece.

-You can't realistically expect to get the market rate for your gold pieces, especially if you are dealing with a mail-in, cash-for-gold company, a pawn shop, or even a jewelry store.
-They won't be able to sell that gold for more than its market rate, which means they need to buy it for less in order to make a profit.
-As well, since the price of gold changes daily, and they won't be turning around and selling it the same day they buy it, they need to protect themselves against the market rate dropping between the time they buy it and the time they sell it.
+You can't realistically expect to get the market rate for your gold pieces because that rate reflects what consumers are willing to pay.
+If you are dealing with a mail-in, cash-for-gold company, a pawn shop, or even a jewelry store, they need to buy the gold at less than the market rate in order to make a profit when they sell to consumers.
+As well, since the price of gold changes daily and they won't be turning around and selling it the same day they buy it, they need to protect themselves against the market rate dropping between the time they buy it and the time they sell it.

-So, the two things you need to do to maximize your returns are to monitor the gold market and to shop around as much as possible.
-By monitoring the market, you can better gauge when gold is selling high in order to increase your chances of getting the best possible price.
+The two things you need to do to maximize your returns are to monitor the gold market and to shop around as much as possible.
+By monitoring the market, you can better gauge when gold is selling high to increase your chances of getting the best possible price.
 By shopping around and speaking knowledgeably about your gold and current prices, it's less likely that someone will try to take advantage of you with a lowball offer.